DongzeHE/scpca-docs/docs/processing_information.md

 ## ADT quantification from CITE-seq experiments

-CITE-seq libraries with reads from antibody-derived tags (ADTs) were also quantified using  [`salmon alevin`](https://salmon.readthedocs.io/en/latest/alevin.html) and [`alevin-fry`](https://alevin-fry.readthedocs.io/en/latest/), rounded to integer values.
+CITE-seq libraries with reads from antibody-derived tags (ADTs) were also quantified using  [`salmon`](https://salmon.readthedocs.io/en/latest) and [`alevin-fry`](https://alevin-fry.readthedocs.io/en/latest/), rounded to integer values.

 Reference indices were constructed from the submitter-provided list of antibody barcode sequences corresponding to each library using the `--features` flag of `salmon index`.
 Mapping to these indices followed the same procedures as for RNA-seq data, including mapping with [selective alignment](#selective-alignment) and subsequent [quantification via alevin-fry](#alevin-fry-parameters).